 On March 29, 2021, the Company sold Paradise Valley Mall to a newly formed joint venture for \$100 million.
 Concurrent with the sale, the Company elected to reinvest into the joint venture at a 5% ownership interest.
-The Company received \$95.3 million of net proceeds (See "Dispositions").
+The Company received \$95.3 million of net proceeds.
+On September 17, 2021, the Company sold Tucson La Encantada in Tucson, Arizona for \$165.3 million.
+The Company received \$100.1 million of net cash proceeds which was used to repay debt (See "Dispositions" in Management's Overview and Summary).